transdigiware/blockchain/howto/ibp-console-govern-components.md

 After resizing a node, you might see a delay before it takes effect because containers are being rebuilt.
 {:important}

-As we said above, if your cloud provider is {{site.data.keyword.cloud_notm}}, we recommend using the [{{site.data.keyword.cloud_notm}} SysDig](https://www.ibm.com/cloud/sysdig){: external} tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard to monitor your Kubernetes resource usage.
+As we said above, if your cloud provider is {{site.data.keyword.cloud_notm}}, we recommend using the [{{site.data.keyword.cloud_notm}} Sysdig](https://www.ibm.com/cloud/sysdig){: external} tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard to monitor your Kubernetes resource usage.
 If you determine that a worker node is running out of resources, you can add a new larger worker node to your cluster and then delete the existing working node.
 {:note}

 While it takes less effort to deploy enough resources to your Kubernetes cluster from the start and therefore be able deploy and expand resources without having to increase the resources in your cluster, the bigger the deployment, the more it will cost.
 Users need to consider their options carefully and recognize the tradeoffs that they are making regardless of the option that they choose.

-If your cloud provider is {{site.data.keyword.cloud_notm}} or in a different cloud provider (using {{site.data.keyword.cloud_notm}} Private), you can scale your cluster manually, monitoring your nodes and either adding more nodes or larger nodes.
+You can scale your cluster manually by monitoring your nodes and either adding more nodes or larger nodes.
 While this process can be labor intensive, it has the advantage of allowing the user to always be certain what is being charged to their cloud account.

-If a user has deployed to {{site.data.keyword.cloud_notm}} using the {{site.data.keyword.cloud_notm}} Kubernetes Service, they also have the ability to use the {{site.data.keyword.cloud_notm}} Kubernetes Service **autoscaler**.
+The {{site.data.keyword.cloud_notm}} Kubernetes Service also gives users the ability to use the {{site.data.keyword.cloud_notm}} Kubernetes Service **autoscaler**.
 The autoscaler will scale your worker nodes up or down in response to your pod spec settings and resource requests.
 For more information about the {{site.data.keyword.cloud_notm}} Kubernetes Service autoscaler and how to set it up, see [Scaling clusters](/docs/containers?topic=containers-ca#ca){: external} in the {{site.data.keyword.cloud_notm}} documentation.
-Note that allowing the autoscaler to adjust your resources will result in charges to your {{site.data.keyword.cloud_notm}} Kubernetes Service account that will vary with your usage.
+Note that allowing the autoscaler to adjust your resources will result in charges to your {{site.data.keyword.cloud_notm}} Kubernetes Service account that will vary automatically with your usage.

 To scale manually in the console, click the node that you want to adjust on the **Nodes** page and then click the **Usage** tab.
 You can see a button called **Reallocate**, which will launch a **Resource allocation** tab that is very similar to the one that you saw when you created the node.
 If you want to lower the amount of available resources, simply provide lower values and click **Reallocate resources** on that tab and the resulting **Summary** page.